 How far in advance can I make Disneyland reservations?

-While you can buy theme park tickets at any time (and most current tickets are valid until the end of 2024), you can’t make your theme park reservations many months in advance.
-Unlike at Walt Disney World, Disneyland is still a little more last minute.
+While you can buy theme park tickets at any time (and most current tickets are valid until the end of 2026), you can't make your theme park reservations many months in advance.

 For regular tickets, Disneyland reservations open 120 days in advance.
 This availability calendar usually opens one day at a time, creating 120 days of rolling availability.